-About MsLadyJaeJoyceann Gray Retired US Army Independent Family Historian and Genealogist has a combined 40 years of service in the areas of communications, Real Estate Appraisal, and marketing.
-Her focus of combined colligates studies in Communications, Business Management, and Psychology.
+About MsLadyJaeJoyceann Gray Retired US Army, Author of " Yes We Remember" Independent Family Historian and Genealogist has a combined 40 years of service in the areas of communications, Real Estate Appraisal, and marketing.
+Her focus of combined colligates studies in Communications, Business Management, with a Masters in Psychology.
 Gray's historical and genealogical research is on her family movements from Virginia to Canada and Liberia.
 From Virginia, Kentucky, Tennessee, and Kansas to Nebraska and from Canada to Nebraska.
 All during the 18th through the 20th centuries.
 Her goal is to bring alive the stories of achievements and legacies that her ancestors left for present and future generations.
 Of late she has presented some of her focus work on the Hatter Family, to the Middle Potomac History Researchers at the Josephine School Community Museum in Berryville, Virginia.
 Also presented to the African American Historical Genealogical Society (AAHGS) National Conference in Richmond, VA 2015.
 Shared also with the Jefferson County Black Historical Society and a link in the Jefferson County Library, Charles Town, WV.
 And on going contributor to www.blackpast.org.
+Joyceann is also a founding member of the Charles Town Researchers.
 My personal quote is “You cannot know where you are going until you know who you are, you cannot know who you are until you know who came before… It is only then you will find your Direction and Reason for being.”
 J. Gray Love of God Family and life!
 Married to my best friend, I enjoy traveling, researching our families histories and who they were as individuals, also I enjoy cooking and making my family happy.

 Posted on October 12, 2015, in Blog Messages, Hatter Family, Historical Information, Home Page and tagged Charles Town, family, Franklin, Hatter, Liberia, Slaves, West Virginia.
 Bookmark the permalink.
 Leave a comment.